-The average galaxy number density in the mocks is listed in Column 4 of Table~\ref{tab:cats}.
-For $z \le 0.9$ the number density in the mocks is similar or smaller than in the real catalog.
-The discrepancy increases with the luminosity and probably reflects the limitation in the procedure to HOD-populate halos with bright mock galaxies.
-The consequence for our analysis is an overestimation of the random errors of the bias of the corresponding VIPERS galaxies.
-At higher redshift the trend is reversed: the number density of objects in the mocks is systematically larger than in the real catalog.
-In this case, to avoid underestimating errors, we have randomly diluted the mocks.
-Hence the perfect match of number densities in the redshift bin $z=[0.9,1.1]$ shown in the Table.
+The average galaxy number densities in the mocks are listed in Column 4 of Table~\ref{tab:cats}.
+For $z \le 0.9$ the number density in the mocks is similar or somewhat smaller than in the real catalogue.
+This discrepancy increases with the luminosity and probably originates from the uncertainty in the procedure to HOD-populate halos with bright mock galaxies.
+The consequence for our analysis is an overestimation of the random errors in the measurement of the bias of VIPERS galaxies.
+At higher redshift the trend is reversed; the number density of objects in the mocks is systematically larger than in the real catalogue.
+In this case, to avoid underestimating errors, we randomly diluted the galaxies in the mocks.
+Hence the perfect match of number densities in the redshift bin $z=[0.9,1.1]$, as shown in the table.

-On the smallest scales investigated in this paper, $R=4$ \hmpc, second-order statistics of the spatial distribution of simulated galaxies in the HOD-mocks, and in particular the variance of the density field, are underestimated by $\sim 10$ \% \citep{bel14b}.
-Therefore, to check the robustness of our bias estimate to the galaxy model used to generate the mock catalogs and to the underlying cosmological model, we have considered a second set of mocks.
-These were obtained from the Millennium $N$-body simulation \citep{springel05} of a flat $\Lambda$CDM universe with ($\Omega_m$, $\Omega_{\Lambda}$, $\Omega_b$, $h$, $n$, $\sigma_8$)= (0.25; 0.75; 0.045; 0.73; 1.00; 0.9) and using the semi-analytic technique of \cite{db07}, alternative to the HOD one.
-Due to the limited size of the computational box, it was possible to create light cones with an angular size of 7 $\times$ 1 deg$^2$, i.e. smaller than the individual W1 and W4 fields.
-Overall, we have considered $26+26$ reduced versions of the W1+W4 fields.
-From these {\it Realistic} mock catalogs have also been created.
-However, we performed our analysis on both mock sets only for a few types of VIPERS subsample (one for each redshift shell) to test our ability to measure the biasing function on either types of mocks.
-These has been done by comparing the errors in the procedure.
-However, since the Millennium derived mocks are smaller that the real catalog, in the comparison we have excluded cosmic variance from the error budget (see Section~\ref{sec:errors} for details).
-Since in all cases considered, the errors from the two sets of mocks were quite similar, we shall not mention these mocks further and, for the rest of the paper, fully rely on the error estimates obtained from the HOD-mocks.
+On the smallest scale investigated in this paper, $R=4$ \hmpc, the second-order statistics of simulated galaxies and the variance of the galaxy density field are underestimated by $\sim 10$ \% \citep{bel14b}.
+Therefore, to check the robustness of our bias estimate to the galaxy model used to generate the mock catalogues and to the underlying cosmological model, we considered a second set of mocks.
+These were obtained from the Millennium $N$-body simulation \citep{springel05} of a flat $\Lambda$CDM universe with ($\Omega_m$, $\Omega_{\Lambda}$, $\Omega_b$, $h$, $n$, $\sigma_8$)= (0.25; 0.75; 0.045; 0.73; 1.00; 0.9) and using the semi-analytic technique of \cite{db07}, an alternative to the HOD.
+As a result of the limited size of the computational box, it was possible to create light cones with an angular size of 7 $\times$ 1 deg$^2$, i.e. smaller than the individual W1 and W4 fields.
+Overall, we considered $26+26$ reduced versions of the W1+W4 fields.
+From these light cones we created a corresponding number of {\it Realistic} mock catalogues.